GiantSpaceRobot/tsRNAsearch/README.md

 bash tsRNAsearch -s mouse -d ExampleData/ -e additional-files/Example_ExperimentLayout.csv -o MyResults > Run-report.log
 ```

-On finishing the run, a HTML report will appear in the *MyResults* directory.
+On finishing the run, PDF and HTML reports will appear in the *MyResults* directory.
 In addition, *MyResults* will contain directories named *Data* and *Plots* containing data and plots.
-[Example of pipeline results](https://giantspacerobot.github.io/tsRNAsearch_ExampleOutput/CytC_vs_TotalRNA.Results-summary.Base64encoded.html)
+[Example of pipeline results](https://giantspacerobot.github.io/tsRNAsearch_ExampleOutput/)

 ## More Information
 #### ncRNA identification methods: